 The chimney height and the position of the chimney terminal should conform to Building Regulations.
-Minimum chimney height is 4.5m.
+Minimum chimney height is 4.5m and the recommended minimum diameter is 150mm wherever possible for safety margin and performance.
 The chimney must be swept before connection to the stove.
 Check that the chimney is in good condition, dry and free from cracks and obstructions.
-The diameter of the flue should not be less than 125mm (spigot diameter) at any point and not more than 200mm.
+The diameter of the flue should not be less than 125mm (spigot diameter) at any point and not greater than 200mm.
 If any of these requirements are not met, the chimney should be lined by a suitable method.
-When using a liner a 5" flexible flue liner is permitted be used on Purevision stoves providing that the users only burns smokeless fuel or seasoned wood logs with the air limiter fitted in in full accordance with the wood burning instructions.
+When using a liner a 6" diameter is strongly recommended where it can be used but failing that a 5" flexible flue liner is permitted be used for Purevision stoves providing that the users only burns smokeless fuel or seasoned wood logs with the air limiter fitted in in full accordance with the wood burning instructions.